alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 - arranging intra company transfers
 - drop shipping

-Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for a Standard Individual Trade Control licence.
+Use the [SPIRE service](https://www.spire.trade.gov.uk/spire/fox/espire/LOGIN/login) to apply for a Standard Individual Trade Control licence.

-[How much does a licence cost?]
+There’s no charge for a licence.

 ##Providing financial assistance to traders